Updating Yandex StoreDoc cluster settings

 -

-View the description of the CLI command for updating a cluster:
+See the description of the CLI command for updating a cluster:

 yc managed-mongodb cluster update --help -

-Specify the security groups in that command:
+Specify the security groups in the cluster update command:

 yc managed-mongodb cluster update <cluster_name_or_ID> \ --security-group-ids <list_of_security_group_IDs>